gyula/restdemo/README.md

 - client cmd-conf contains the Server Address example config: APIaddress = 'http://client:5000' if you choosed other names, rename the name of the container!
 You have to link the two containers, container names will be also visible in /etc/hosts (inside the containers).
 After the containers running simply use docker attach CONTAINERID inside the /code you will find the application.

+OR

+- Run build.sh script.

 ### Example
 - Build docker files:
 - docker build -t server .
 - docker build -t client .
-- Start server container: docker run -t -p 5000:5000 server --name server
+- Start server container: docker run -t -p 5000:5000 --name server server
 - Start the client container and link them: docker run -it --link server:client --name clientest client bash

 ## Tests